 Hiring preference for positions such as probation and parole officers is given to students with college degrees in sociology, psychology or criminology and who have experience in a social services agency or a correctional system.

-Internships provide a rich opportunity to combine classroom knowledge with work experience.
+Internships are optional but highly recommended because of the rich opportunity they provide to combine classroom knowledge with work experience.
 In Practicum I you spend one day a week observing real-life situations in the local criminal justice system.
 In Practicum II you complete a second supervised internship for 12 to 16 hours per week.
 These invaluable experiences give you a definite edge over graduates who have not had the benefit of field experiences.